eroc123/obsidian-notes/Physics/9 - Electricity/Electro-motive Force.md

-(EMF)
+E.M.F
-Instead of any two points on the circiut, EMF is the work
+Instead of any two points on the circuit, E.M.F is the work done on the entire circuit.

+Amount of work done per unit charge when moving around a complete circuit.